Cannabis for Medical Purposes

 Where another health professional authorizes the medical cannabis and assumes responsibility for conducting regular clinical reassessments of the worker's response to the medical cannabis treatment, the primary treating health professional must support the use and the continued use of medical cannabis for the designated condition.

-For information about the choice and change of health professionals, see 17-01-03, Choice and Change of Health Professionals.
+For information about the choice and change of health professionals, refer to 17-01-03, Choice and Change of Health Professional.

 3. Exhausting conventional treatments